Please note: a valid prescription is required for all prescription medication.

 You save

-Novolin ge Toronto Vial is a prescription regular (short-acting) human insulin supplied in a multidose vial.
-It is used to help lower blood glucose as part of a diabetes treatment plan.
-This page summarizes practical basics—what it is, how it’s commonly used, key safety points, and how access works for people who are without insurance.
+Novolin ge Toronto Vial is a regular human insulin supplied as a multidose vial for injection.
+It is used to help manage blood glucose (blood sugar) in diabetes as part of an individualized care plan.
+This page summarizes how it works, key safety points, storage, and practical usage basics you can review with a clinician.

 What Novolin ge Toronto Vial Is and How It Works